What is Plagiarism?

 I recall doing some research for an article I was writing about turquoise.
 I knew the mineral's name came from the French 'pierre turquoise', but wasn't familiar with much else about its history.
 Having searched for 'pierre turquoise', hundreds of results appeared, yet the text in many was strangely similar.

-That said, everyone has their own way of expressing themselves, so while it’s possible for a few lines or an occasional paragraph to resemble something written by someone else, anything more is likely to be plagiarism.
+That said, everyone has their own way of expressing themselves, so while it’s possible for a few lines or an occasional paragraph to resemble something written by someone else, anything more is likely to have been copied.

 Paraphrasing Can Lead to Inaccuracies